github/docs/content/code-security/codeql-cli/codeql-cli-manual/database-create.md

 The language that the new database will be used to analyze.

-Use [codeql resolve languages](/code-security/codeql-cli/codeql-cli-manual/resolve-languages) to get a list of the pluggable language extractors found on the search path.
+Use "[codeql resolve languages](/code-security/codeql-cli/codeql-cli-manual/resolve-languages)" to get a list of the pluggable language extractors found on the search path.

 When the `--db-cluster` option is given, this can appear multiple times, or the value can be a comma-separated list of languages.